 This type of schedule makes being an online tutor a perfect job for travelers (speaking of which, here are 100+ travel job ideas).

-You can work in the morning just after breakfast, spend the rest of the day exploring, come back and work for a couple of hours in the late afternoon, and then have the entire evening to yourself.
+You can work in the morning just after breakfast, spend the rest of the day exploring, come back and work for a couple of hours in the late afternoon, and then have the entire evening to yourself for other fun travel activities.

 This schedule even works well if you are cruising, since you can go on a shore excursion and be back in time to meet clients.
 As long as you have internet access, you are good to go!